 Secure Shell or better known as “SSH” is a cryptographic network protocol that provides a much more secure way of logging into servers without the use of a password.
 Passwords can be stolen and brute-forced, and for those looking to protect their VPS that is a pretty big weakness.
 SSH Keys provide a much more secure form of authentication that is almost impossible to break through brute force.

 The first step is extremely simple.
-Open your command line, on macOS at Applications/Utilities/Terminal and on Windows, Click START, In the Search or Run line, type cmd (short for command).
+Open your command line, on macOS at Applications/Utilities/Terminal, and on Windows, Click START, In the Search or Run line, type cmd (short for a command).

 Type the following: ssh-keygen and press Enter.

 After you input the above command, the computer will ask you several more questions.
 The first will be where you want to save the keys.
 Using the default locations allows your SSH client to automatically find your SSH keys when authenticating, so we recommend accepting these default options.

 The second prompt is whether or not you want to enter a passphrase.
 A passphrase is an added layer of security that encrypts the private key file on a disk.
 Entering a passphrase will generate the keys with the provided passphrase.
 However, if you enter a passphrase, you will have to provide it every time you use this key.
 If left empty, no passphrase will be used.
 Once a passphrase is entered or left empty, hit enter and the keys will be generated and saved in the specified location.

 Now that the key pair is generated, it’s time to install them on your VPS.
 Log in to the Control Panel.
 In the Control Panel, in the left navigation, locate the SSH keys tab and then choose a name and paste your public key.
 Hit Add and that's it, simple as promised.